 The programme is delivered as a full-time and part-time programme of study as distance learning.
 All module content is available through the University’s Virtual Learning Environment (VLE) and students will be supported throughout their studies through regular access to their module tutors, either one to one (by email, skype, phone), in groups (using media such as Skype), or via VLE module discussion forums.

-All students will be supported through their studies particular during the Research phase of their programme which amounts to 120 credits overall.
-An annual residential graduate summer school is held for all students in July where students are able to experience lectures and seminars covering both issues related to generic learning and subject-specific information and to engage with a number of our research students.
+All students will be supported through their studies particularly during the Research phase of their programme which amounts to 120 credits overall.
+An annual graduate summer school is held for research students where students are able to experience lectures and seminars covering both issues related to generic learning and subject-specific information and to engage with a number of our research students.

-The module Religious Experience Today takes students into the heart of studying religious experience from different perspectives.
-The module engages with different theoretical approaches to religious experience as a distinct dimension of religion, and develops students’ skills in engaging analytically and critically with accounts of religious experience.
+This module examines studying religious experience from different perspectives and engages different theoretical approaches to religious experience as a distinct dimension of religion.
+Students will develop skills in engaging analytically and critically with accounts of religious experience.

 A range of assessment methods are used from essays and short written evaluation, and reflective pieces.
 The Dissertation is between 25,000 and 30,000 words.